Research Output per year

 I am a university Associate Professor and programme leader for MSc in Building Conservation (Technology & Management) with 10 years industrial experience in general construction, building surveying, and building conservation practice.

 Research: My research activities are undertaken within the Royal Academy of Engineering Centre of Excellence in Sustainable Building Design; Investigating traditional & low carbon building materials & architectural technologies; Building pathology, fabric repair & maintenance; Survey & evaluation of buildings; Building resilience to climate change; Heritage Building Information Modelling; Building conservation philosophy; and Construction & engineering education.
 My research was returned in a joint submission with the University of Edinburgh for Unit of Assessment (UoA) ‘Architecture, Built Environment & Planning’ for RAE 2008, and REF 2014 & 2021.
-I have attained cumulative research grant funding as PI & CI totalling £770K [FEC] from major funding councils including, EPSRC, TSB, RSE, RAE & British Council.
-Dissemination of these projects and my broader research portfolio has led to 80 published outputs, five of which were recipient of outstanding and highly commended journal paper awards.
-I have an h-index of 16 and an i-10 index of 25.
+I have attained cumulative research grant funding as PI & CI across 23 projects, totalling £1.14M [FEC] from major funding councils including, EPSRC, AHRC, TSB, RSE, RAE & British Council.
+Dissemination of these projects and my broader research portfolio has led to 90+ published outputs, five of which were recipient of outstanding and highly commended journal paper awards.
+I have an h-index of 22 and an i-10 index of 37.
+I am an associate member of the University of Edinburgh Cyberbuild research laboratory team and have collaborated on several projects.
 In addition, I was awarded the Sir Edmund Happold Senior Visiting Research Fellowship at the University of Bath in 2011, and the Royal Society of Edinburgh visiting Research Fellowship in 2014 in collaboration with the Academy of Sciences for the Czech Republic.

-I have successfully supervised to completion five PhD students in the broad areas of low carbon materials and historic building fabric repair.
-I am currently first supervisor to 2 PhD students and second supervisor to an additional 1.
-In addition to my PhD supervision I have extensive experience as a PhD external examiner.
+Doctoral Student Supervision: I have successfully supervised seven PhD students in the broad areas of low carbon materials, historic building fabric repair, maintenance & HBIM.
+I am currently second supervisor to three PhD students.
+In addition to my PhD supervision, I have extensive experience as a PhD external examiner.

-Professional engagement & Citizenship: I have held several external programme examiner appointments, including; the MSc in Built Environment Courses & MSc Conservation of Buildings, Anglia Ruskin University (2012–2017); and BSc (Hons) in Construction Project Management, Northumbria University (2015-2020).
-Professionally, I am a Fellow of the Higher Education Academy (FHEA); a Fellow of the Chartered Institute of Builders (FCIOB); a Fellow of the Chartered Association of Building Engineers (FCABE); a full member of the Institute of Historic Building Conservation (IHBC) and an associate member of the Royal Institution of Chartered Surveyors.
-Additionally, I am an elected member of the RICS Building Surveying Professional group (Scotland); a member of the Editorial Advisory Group for the RICS Building Conservation Journal; a member of the IHBC technical committee; and a member of the Editorial advisory board for the Journal of Building Pathology & Adaptation.
+Professional engagement & Citizenship: Professionally, I am a Fellow of the Higher Education Academy (FHEA); a Fellow of the Chartered Institute of Builders (FCIOB); a Fellow of the Chartered Association of Building Engineers (FCABE); a full member of the Institute of Historic Building Conservation (IHBC) and an associate member of the Royal Institution of Chartered Surveyors.
+Additionally, I am a former elected member of the RICS Building Surveying Professional group (Scotland); a member of the Editorial Advisory Group for the RICS Building Conservation Journal; a member of the IHBC technical committee; and a member of the Editorial advisory board for the Journal of Building Pathology & Adaptation.
 Additional awards include the attainment of the prestigious travelling Lethaby Scholarship (2001) awarded by the Society for the Protection of Ancient Buildings (SPAB) gave invaluable and unique, practical experience.
-This ultimately stimulated a long term interest in building conservation.
+This ultimately stimulated a long-term interest in building conservation.
+I have held several external programme examiner appointments, including the MSc in Built Environment Courses & MSc Conservation of Buildings, Anglia Ruskin University (2012–2017); and BSc (Hons) in Construction Project Management, Northumbria University (2015-2020).

 Industrial experience: Practical experience of surveying, recording and evaluation of historic buildings was attained whilst working for the Royal Commission on the Ancient and Historic Monuments of Scotland (RCAHMS) within the survey and recording section.
 Building surveying & site supervision of conservation projects was undertaken whilst working for Stirling Council, the Scottish Lime Centre and also Laing Traditional Masonry, with particular specialism in masonry fabric repair and internal and external lime works.
 Additional site experience relates to six years working in the mechanical services sector.